stevendanna/stevendanna.github.com/source/_posts/2013-04-13-passwd-min-ohai-plugin.markdown

-This plugin may be useful to Chef users who have alternate password databases (such as LDAP or NIS) configured and have had to disable the default passwd plugin to avoid storing their organizations entire LDAP directory in their node objects.
+This plugin may be useful to Chef users who have alternate password databases (such as LDAP or NIS) configured and have had to disable the default passwd plugin to avoid storing their organization's entire LDAP directory in their node objects.

 ## Background